adtrace/adtrace_sdk_android/README.md

 ### <a id="af-location"></a>Location
 Another way to increase the accuracy and security of fraud detection is to check the user's location.
-You can enable or disable this feature by using the following method.
+You can enable this feature by using the following method.

 <table>
 <tr>